aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-domain-authorization.md

 # Token Request (JWT Assertion) {#token-request}

-The Requesting Application makes a JWT Assertion {{RFC7523}} request to the Resource Application's token endpoint using the ACDC JWT previously obtained.
+The Requesting Application makes a JWT Assertion {{RFC7523}} request to the Resource Application's token endpoint using the previously obtained JWT authorization grant.

 * `grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer`
-* `assertion` - The ACDC obtained in the previous step
+* `assertion` - The JWT authorization grant obtained in the previous step
-* Client Authentication - the client authenticates with its credentials as registered with the Resource Application
+* Client Authentication - the client authenticates with its credentials as registered with the Resource Application's authorization server

     POST /oauth2/token HTTP/1.1
     Host: acme.chat.app